joonasojanen/nRF52840-SpeechRecogniton-BLE/README.md

    ![kuva](https://github.com/LasseRapo/nRF52840-SpeechRecogniton-BLE/assets/71126392/3f7b859b-205e-47da-bdad-2fc4ca1dcfa7)

-4. Lastly, download the required libraries by going to Sketch -> Include Library -> Manage Libraries... and download ArduinoBLE and LiquidCrystal.
+4. Download the required libraries by going to Sketch -> Include Library -> Manage Libraries... and download ArduinoBLE and LiquidCrystal.

    ![kuva](https://github.com/LasseRapo/nRF52840-SpeechRecogniton-BLE/assets/107210277/ee2ccf61-31a6-47e0-bf7e-593b0e3df498)

+5. To run the project, download the central.ino and peripheral.ino files from this repository.

+   Open central.ino, go to Tools -> Board -> esp32 -> Select ESP32 Dev Module.
+Then go to Tools -> Port -> Select the correct COM port of the ESP32, if it doesn't choose it automatically.
+Lastly upload by pressing the -> button.

+   Open peripheral.ino, go to Tools -> Board -> Seeed nRF52 mbed-enabled Boards -> Select Seeed XIAO BLE Sense - nRF52840.
+Then go to Tools -> Port -> Select the correct COM port of the nRF52840, if it doesn't choose it automatically.
+Lastly upload by pressing the -> button.

 ### Setup esp32 hardware